osl-incubator/makim/contributing/contributing.md

 ```bash
 $ git checkout -b name-of-your-bugfix-or-feature
 ```
-6. When you’re done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::
+6. When you’re done makimg changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::
 ```bash
 $ makim lint